Wand, Knife and Silence

-"It was bound to the...woman," Samantha decided that word was the most she could stay while still being an unstanding young lady, "and she mentioned her sister, so I assume the connection was between her and Lily Potter."
+"It was bound to the...woman," Samantha decided that was the most she could stay while still being an upstanding young lady, "and she mentioned her sister, so I assume the connection was between her and Lily Potter."

 Rupert sat back in his chair, fingers intertwined.
 "I had heard that Lily Evans was muggleborn, though only through reports of her testing in the regional school fields.
 She had one of the highest OWL scores in all of Europe when the final results were tallied and exchanged."

-"Yes, she had always been extremely intelligent and adept at mastering new spells," Samantha admitted.
+"Yes, she had always been extremely intelligent and adept at mastering new spells," Samantha said.

 "Were you acquainted with her?"